 From cave paintings to virtual reality, Beware of Images embarks on a fascinating journey through the history of mediated representation.
 This is the history of media you will never find on TV.

-That said, the director still has $200,000 to recoup in production costs.
-If you'd like to support the filmmaker and the film's global proliferation, you can donate to the Kickstarter campaign.
-You can also buy the film via this page for $5 (100% of the funds will go to the campaign).
-Let's spread media literacy!
+If you'd like to support the filmmaker and the film's global proliferation, you can show your thanks by buying the film on this page for $10 (100% of the funds will go to the campaign).
+You can also donate directly to the Kickstarter campaign.
+Let's spread media literacy! - Films For Action

 My media studies course has been awarded Best Course multiple times by the students.
 It was they who encouraged me to turn that course into the Beware of Images documentary.

 Since its release, the film has been available through Vimeo on demand.
 This means it has been slowly recuperating its production costs, but it also means that it has sat behind a paywall that limited its reach.

 It took me eight years to complete the film, and I'm still about $200,000 away from recuperating my personal investment.
 That said, the main purpose of this project was not to make money but to generate awareness about a subject that is increasingly affecting us all.